-Video: The Rentals – “Spaceships” From Q36, due June 2020.
+Video: The Rentals — “Spaceships” The Rentals – Spaceships (Official Lyric Video)Watch this video on YouTube From Q36, due June 2020.
 Single out now.
 New Rentals announcement from Matt Sharp: “Nick Zinner, Ronnie Vannucci, Dave Fridmann & I’ve made the Rentals’ 4th Official Album, together.
 It’s a 16 track Space-Western titled Q36.”
 Sweet.
-Sharp says the song is “a science fiction fable that imagines an overpopulated … Continue reading New Rentals video: Spaceships
+Sharp says … Continue reading New Rentals video: Spaceships

-Video: The Rentals – “Elon Musk Is Making Me Sad” From the Rentals’ fourth album (title, TBA), due sometime in 2018.
+Video: The Rentals — “Elon Musk Is Making Me Sad” The Rentals – Elon Musk Is Making Me Sad [OFFICIAL LYRIC VIDEO]Watch this video on YouTube From the Rentals’ fourth album (title, TBA), due sometime in 2018.
 It’s rarely healthy to compare yourself to extremely successful people.
 Unless you wanna feel terrible about yourself.
-I remember when I found out Mary Shelley was only like 20 when she wrote Frankenstein; that … Continue reading New Rentals video: Elon Musk Is Making Me Sad
+I … Continue reading New Rentals video: Elon Musk Is Making Me Sad

 I love the Rentals.
 I still think Return of the Rentals is an underrated 90s classic.
 Maybe “Friends of P” had “one hit wonder” written all over it (one minor hit, of course: it peaked at No. 82 on the Hot 100), but it works great in the context of a perfectly conceptualized and executed album.
 Neither Return of the Rentals nor its 1999 follow-up Seven More Minutes charted on the Billboard 200 but they both rank pretty high on my personal all-time Top 200 Albums chart.